ezeoleaf/awesome-golang-repositories/README.md

 [injest-delivery](https://github.com/joelmcdaniel/injest-delivery): An coding exercise solution that led to subsequent interview rounds.
 The ingest agent was requested to be in php7 and the delivery agent in Go.
 I had never coded in php7 at all when I coded this ...
 [YDKGo](https://github.com/cedrickchee/YDKGo): You Don't Know Go Yet book.
 [dynamic-backend](https://github.com/ecomclub/dynamic-backend): Map E-Com Plus Storefront dynamic backend with Go and Redis
 [ubuntu-cppmf](https://github.com/docker-suite/ubuntu-cppmf): Docker with pre-installed softwares will working on C++ / Go / Node / ... project
+[iso639-3](https://github.com/barbashov/iso639-3): ISO 639-3 database for Go